Molecular Biology <> BIOL_SCI 201-CN |

 chemistry.

-This course should be taken concurrently with CHEM 235-C Advanced
+This course is required to be taken concurrently with CHEM 235-C

 Prerequisite: completion of CHEM 215-B and CHEM 235-B with a grade